cloudify-cosmo/docs.getcloudify.org/content/developer/kubernetes/dashboard.md

 ## Prerequisites

 * A Cloudify Manager (4.3+)
-* A Kubernetes Cluster
+* A Kubernetes Cluster - Make sure to use the appropriate blueprint version.
-* Cloudify Kubernetes Plugin 2.2.0
+* Cloudify Kubernetes Plugin 2.2.0+
 * Secrets:
   * `kubernetes_master_ip`: Usually the IP of the primary network device on the Kubernetes Master machine
   * `kubernetes_master_port`: Usually `6443`